 Shiddhi Laxmi temple of Bhaktapur Durbar Square is also called Lohan Dega, the stone temple.
 The temple is as beautiful as the Vatsala Durga temple but undoubtedly has more guardians.

-As per some folk talks, the very first pair of guardians of the temple is related to then’s society and human behavior.
+As per some folk talks, the very first pair of guardians of the temple is related to then’s society and human behaviour.
 It simply shows what happens when a child is raised by a father or a mother.
 The difference is shown there, all you need to do is go and find it.

 Right behind the temple of Shiddi Laxmi, often called Lohan Dega, there is one unusual temple.
 Most of you might have noticed it, a temple where the supposed doors are filled with brick walls.